 A self-exam is the best way to detect this cancer early.
-UMMC Cancer Institute doctors recommend that men, beginning in their teens, examine their testicles monthly.
+UMMC Cancer Institute doctors recommend that, beginning in their teens, men examine their testicles monthly.
 Knowing the normal shape, size, and weight of the testicles will help detect any changes, should any occur.
 If there is a change in size or shape, or if there are small hard lumps under the skin, schedule an appointment with a doctor.
-Other conditions can cause swelling or lumps but only a physician can rule out cancer.
+Other conditions can cause swelling or lumps, but only a physician can rule out cancer.

-Doctors use many tools to diagnose genitourinary cancers, including a physical exam, blood tests, a digital rectal exam, other lab tests, imaging, and biopsies.
+Doctors use many tools to diagnose genitourinary cancers, including a physical exam, a digital rectal exam, blood tests, other lab tests, imaging, and biopsies.
 A combination of lab and imaging tests may be recommended to confirm or rule out cancer.
 Doctors will consider symptoms, results of a physical exam, and other medical conditions or family history before recommending any tests.

 Doctors inject a small amount of radioactive material that travels through the bloodstream and collects in damaged areas of the bones.
-A scanner can show where it collects, and can help detect if prostate cancer has spread to the bones.
+A scanner can show where it collects and can help detect if prostate cancer has spread to the bones.
 If “hot spots” show up, other tests may be needed to rule out arthritis or other bone diseases.

 A CT scan, sometimes called a CAT scan, provides more detail about what is going on inside the body.
-During the scan, the X-ray beam moves in a circle around the body and sends digital information to a computer that interprets the data and displays it in two-dimensional form on a monitor.
+During the scan, an X-ray beam moves in a circle around the body and sends digital information to a computer that interprets the data and displays it in two-dimensional form on a monitor.

 This blood test can be used to screen for prostate cancer before any known symptoms.
-The blood is tested for a protein molecule the prostate secretes, which usually occurs in small numbers.
+The blood is tested for a protein molecule the prostate secretes and which usually occurs in small numbers.
 Higher numbers may indicate prostate cancer.
 Inflammation also can cause increased PSA levels, so it cannot be used alone to diagnose prostate cancer.